flowshot-io/commander/README.md

 ### Currently under development.
 Not suitable for use.

-Commander is a set of automation workflows for digital media and entertainment, backed by Navigator, enabling you access to common workflow tasks.
+Commander is a set of automation workflows for digital media and entertainment.

 ### Current Workflows